wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="i-have-enjoyed---what-course-should-i-take-next">I have enjoyed 131.
 What course should I take next?</h2>
- There are multiple ways to go and your particular solution here will depend on your interests and the courses' availability.
+<a id=77></a> There are multiple ways to go and your particular solution here will depend on your interests and the courses' availability.
 But here are some ideas.

 * CSE132  Introduction to computer engineering
 * CSE247  Algorithms and data structures.
 This course is a gateway to many other courses.